 Interest rate risk exists where assets and liabilities have interest rates set under a different basis or which reset at different times.
-The LLP minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of the underlying mortgage as sets and the term loans (its principal assets and liabilities) are similar; where this is not possible the LLP uses derivative contracts to mitigate any residual interest rate risk.
-The interest rate derivatives in the Programme reference LIBOR rate and contain provisions for replacement rate settings in the event that LIBOR ceases to be published.
+The LLP minimises its exposure to interest rate risk by ensuring that the interest rate characteristics of the underlying mortgage assets and the term loans (its principal assets and liabilities) are similar; where this is not possible the LLP uses derivative contracts to mitigate any residual interest rate risk.
+All interest rates throughout the Programme are referenced to SONIA.